 To create neighborhoods that support every citizen from Prenatal - through Education - to Career, while focusing energy and resources on youth (ages 0-11), juveniles (ages 12-17) and young adults (ages 18-30), as well as those most impacted by homicides, suicides, and overdoses.

-Helping create a city of safe neighborhoods, where everyone is secure, supported, free of violence, and prepared for lifelong success.
+Louisville is a city of safe neighborhoods, where everyone is secure, supported, free of violence, and prepared for lifelong success.

 So what do we do?

 Our work utilizes the Public Health Approach to violence which offers a holistic approach to addressing issues and striving for maximum benefit for the most people.
 This approach examines risk and protective factors in order to understand why places people at a greater risk for experiencing or perpetrating violence and what factors decrease the chances of someone becoming a victim of violence.